If you're married or civil partners

 Unless a court orders the tenancy to be transferred from your ex-partner's name to yours, you don't have the right to stay in the property after you divorce or dissolve your civil partnership.

-If your ex-partner's name is on a Scottish secure or short Scottish secure tenancy, they may be able to pass the tenancy to anyone who has lived with them for the last 6 months or more.
+If your ex-partner's name is on a Scottish secure or short Scottish secure tenancy, they may be able to pass the tenancy to anyone who has lived with them for the last 6 months or more (12 months or more from 1 November 2019).
 Your ex-partner should write to the landlord to ask for permission.
 The landlord can refuse if they have reasonable grounds for doing so.

 Ending your tenancy early